 I remember studying from a bunch of different resources.
 The Odin Project, Free Code Camp, Udemy, and CodeWars to name a few.
 Even if you’re seeing the same concepts, repetition in different formats is one of the keys to mastery.

-You did a lot of self-studying even after the bootcamp.
 Can you tell us how you kept up with learning by yourself?

 I think the most important article I’ve ever read online has been this one: (warning, not for complete beginners, but save and come back to it).
 This guy is a poker-player-turned-bootcamp-grad who got offers from around 8 different tech companies I think?
 And he wrote a step-by-step guide on his study plan.